coreybrooks/corey-inventory-app/README.md

 There are several inefficiencies this app solves:

-* 1) The time is takes to scan the inventory text to find the item
+* The time is takes to scan the inventory text to find the item
-* 2) The method that is used to choose which item to check
+* The method that is used to choose which item to check
-* 3) The issue of having items stored in more than one location
+* The issue of having items stored in more than one location
-* 4) The problem of moving back and forth between locations to find items
+* The problem of moving back and forth between locations to find items
-* 5) The time is takes to sum the data and calculate the order after the count is complete
+* The time is takes to sum the data and calculate the order after the count is complete

 ### Instructions for users
 * 1) Log in or sign up with user credentials
 * 1) Create inventory areas and assign colors
 * 2) Create items and designate up to two areas.
 Items that are in more than two areas can be listed multiple times
 * 4) Begin inventory:

-a) Move to an area and begin completing the inventory list by scanning for the color associated with the area and entering item totals.
+a) Move to an area and begin completing the inventory list by scanning for the color associated with the area and entering item totals
 b) Enter the total for the item (in unit decimals) into the form position and move to the next form position with that color.
-Once a total is entered, the color for that form position changes to gray.
+Once a total is entered, the color for that form position changes to gray
-c) Enter values for every form position with the same color before moving to the next location.
+c) Enter values for every form position with the same color before moving to the next location

 * 5) Once all forms positions are filled, or all colors have changed to gray, submit the inventory and create a PDF of the results if desired